 When we believe that nothing new can happen, that nothing we do will change what comes next, we become vulnerable to those who promise clarity, order, and safety.

 Once freedom is lost, what remains isn't order—it’s imposed certainty.
-Oligarchs reject policy that might lead to a better future.
-Instead, they peddle nostalgia and the fantasy of an eternally innocent nation victimized by constant threat from outside forces.
+Oligarchs reject policy that might lead to a better future, instead peddling nostalgia and the fantasy of an eternally innocent nation constantly victimized by outside forces.

 To sustain this fantasy, history and fact must be destroyed.
 Big, boldfaced, grotesque lies maul logic, misrepresent the present, and demand belief in a conspiracy.
 With truth dismissed, only cynicism and spectacle remain.